-Certain item of other expense and provision for income tax in the unaudited condensed consolidated statements of operations and comprehensive loss of comparative period have been reclassified to conform to the unaudited condensed consolidated financial statements for the current period.
+Certain item of cost of revenue, other income, net and provision for income tax in the unaudited condensed consolidated statements of operations and comprehensive loss of comparative period have been reclassified to conform to the unaudited condensed consolidated financial statements for the current period.
 The reclassification has no impact on net loss.
-Depreciation from net cash used in operating activities and purchase of equipment from net cash used in investing activities in the unaudited condensed consolidated statements of cash flow of comparative period have been reclassified to conform to the unaudited condensed consolidated financial statements for the current period.